Franco Mussis: Loan to Genoa

 However, due to difficulties for Mussis to adapt in Copenhagen regarding to language, culture and training, as well as Mussis not arriving in Copenhagen in as good physical shape as expected, he went on a season long loan to Genoa on 23 August 2014.

 San Lorenzo

 On 6 January 2015, Copenhagen and Genoa agreed on ending the loan deal 6 months early.
 Meanwhile, Mussis was sold to the Argentinian club San Lorenzo for an undisclosed figure.

 Return to Gimnasia La Plata

 Mussis returned to Gimnasia (LP), signing for the club on 4 January 2019.

 Botoșani

 In the summer of 2022, Mussis joined Liga I club Botoșani.

 Montevarchi

 On 31 January 2023, Mussis signed with Montevarchi in the Italian third-tier Serie C.

+Universidad de Concepción

+In August 2025, Mussis moved to Chile and joined Universidad de Concepción in the Liga de Ascenso, winning the league title.